-The team felt confident to discuss concerns and give feedback to the manager, who they found to be receptive to ideas and suggestions.
+The team felt confident to discuss concerns and give feedback to the team leader and the manager, who they found to be receptive to ideas and suggestions.
 The team felt able to make suggestions for change to improve efficiency and safety but ensured that they always followed the company SOPs.
 Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.